 Today, hundreds of family members, children included, participate in a plethora of tennis and squash camps that the club offers.
 Interclub competitions between Merion and area clubs fill the club’s athletic calendar year-round.
 Add paddle tennis and croquet to the sports roster, and Merion has the bases covered.

 Athletic endeavors naturally grab the spotlight, but they are not the only aspect that characterizes life at the club.
 Merion’s grand clubhouse and spacious Great Lawn are more than simply physical landmarks on a sixteen-acre plot of land.
 They represent a welcoming place for members to form and nurture the bonds of friendship and camaraderie, generation after generation.

 The old world architecture and welcoming interior of Merion’s clubhouse provide a connection to its storied past while paying tribute to its present.
 The “home-away-from-home” aura manifests itself in numerous social functions held at this venerable club.
-From casual gatherings in the Sports Grill to lunches in The Cricket to formal galas in the club’s ballroom, the welcome sign is always displayed.
+From casual gatherings in the Courtside Cafe to dinner in The Cricket to formal galas in the club’s Ballroom, the welcome sign is always displayed.
 Combined with the social blending of the generations, as well as the dedication and professionalism of the devoted staff, Merion is in a league of its own.